 Q Question Response 10 i) Do you think a cut-off date for "new embedded generation" of 30 June 2017 is appropriate?
 What other date would you propose? i) We agree that if CMP264 were to be implemented this date is acceptable provided a timely decision by The Authority.
-However, while we agree with the principle of grandfathering, we do not ii) Do you have any views on how mixed sites are being addressed in CMP264 Original? agree that it is appropriate in this instance. ii) We believe that this should be applied to embedded generation that has entered into financial and perform commitment obligation 2014 and 2015 capactor contracts for differ auctions (prior to this modification proposate be given exceptions Do you think new-build embedded generation capacity that has entered into long term financial and performance commitment obligations via 2014 and 2015 capacity market or contracts for difference auctions (prior to this modification proposal) should be given exceptions to this cut- iii) No. It has never been an expectation that grandfathering will be applied to the charging arrangements.
+However, while we agree with the principle of grandfathering, we do not ii) Do you have any views on how mixed sites are being addressed in CMP264 Original? agree that it is appropriate in this instance. ii) We believe that this should be applied to iii) Do yo embe that i finan comr 2014 or co aucti modi be gi Do you think new-build embedded generation capacity that has entered into long term financial and performance commitment obligations via 2014 and 2015 capacity market or contracts for difference auctions (prior to this modification proposal) should be given exceptions to this cut- iii) No. It has never been an expectation that grandfathering will be applied to the charging arrangements.
 To make an exception rewards reckless behaviour and represents moral hazard that could set a damaging precedence.
 It is inherent to the CUSC that the charging methodology is subject to change and insulating generators that have held the view that the charging arrangements will remain unchanged in perpetuity only rewards inefficient investments and entrenches ineffective competition. iv) If it becomes an issue it can be addressed with a follow up modification.
 CMP264 is designed to address a much bigger defect quickly and an issue such as this should not frustrate the process.
 We believe that any EG who invests in utilising the "loophole" will do so at the risk of the "loophole" being closed at a later date. v) No response. vi) Notwithstanding our issues with grandfathering we agree with the wording iv) off date?
 Do you agree that ignoring demand behind the meter is unlikely to create a significant "loophole" or material discrimination risk in relation to the CMP264 arrangements in the short term v) Question to suppliers: Do you consider that the wording of your existing contracts allow you to reflect the changes provided by these modifications in a cost reflective manner.
 For example, these changes will apply to existing PPAs and generators who significantly alter their output (EREC 59). vi) Do you agree with the definition of commissioned and do you agree that it is appropriate?
 If you do not agree with the definition or that it is appropriate please provide alternative definitions and rationale for this definition. of commissioned.